 - Code 1 Broadcast, Ground without Incorporation: Fertilizer material is applied to the entire surface area by land application equipment.
 Application may occur either before or after planting, usually before crop emergence.
 No mixing of the fertilizer material into the upper soil surface is needed or planned as part of the application. - Code 2 Broadcast, Ground with Incorporation: Fertilizer material is applied to the entire surface area by land application equipment.
 Application usually occurs before planting, and a planned mixing of the fertilizer into the upper soil surface is completed at the time or shortly after the time of application.
-Incorporation of the fertilizer into the upper soil surface is often performed with a block cultivator, disk, or other tillage implement. - Code 3 Broadcast by Aircraft: Fertilizer material is applied to the entire surface area by air application equipment.
-Include only those applications made by airplane or helicopter. - Code 5 Irrigation Water: Fertilizer material is mixed with water in either sprinkler or gravity fed irrigation systems.
+Incorporation of the fertilizer into the upper soil surface is often performed with a field cultivator, disk, or other tillage implement. - Code 3 Broadcast by Aircraft: Fertilizer material is applied to the entire surface area by air application equipment.
+Include only those applications made by airplane or helicopter. - Code 4 In Seed Furrow: Fertilizer material is placed in the seed furrow at planting time, generally through a separate attachment on the grain drill. - Code 5 Irrigation Water: Fertilizer material is mixed with water in either sprinkler or gravity fed irrigation systems.
 The term used for this procedure is fertigation.
-The product is metered into the water delivery system (generally a sprinkler irrigation system) and is distributed across the block in the irrigation water.

-Code 6 - Chisel, Injected or Knifed-in: Fertilizer material is injected under pressure into the soil.
+The product is metered into the water delivery system (generally a sprinkler irrigation system) and is distributed across the field in the irrigation water. - Code 6 Chisel, Injected or Knifed-in: Fertilizer material is injected under pressure into the soil.
 This application method (using high pressure) is often used to apply anhydrous ammonia.

 Code 7 - Banded or Sidedressed in or over Row: Fertilizer material is placed in or over the crop row.
+This method is mainly used for row crops.
+Products are applied at or after planting.
 The area between the rows is not treated.